 Patricia Oswald, Ph.D.

 Dr. Patricia Oswald is chair and professor of Psychology, and director and internship coordinator for the graduate program in Industrial and Organizational Psychology.
-She is a New York State licensed psychologist and a member of the American Psychological Association, the Society for Industrial and Organizational Psychology, the Eastern Psychological Association, and the New England Psychological Association.
-Dr. Oswald's research interests include the areas of empathy and helping behavior; organizational issues related to gender-based stereotyping, work roles, and selection; and using technology to teach psychology.
-In the past three years, Dr. Oswald has published a textbook and four research articles, and has presented several of these papers at professional conferences.
-Her book, Statistics and Research Methods: Introductory and Advanced Concepts, has been used as the required text for advanced undergraduate and graduate level statistics courses.
-At the Annual Conferences on the Teaching of Psychology (2010-2013), she has presented two papers on assessment of student learning outcomes, "Assessing Student Learning Outcomes in the Psychology Major" and "Using Introductory Psychology Courses to Measure Institutional Core Curriculum Goals," and two papers related to teaching research methods, "Development of an Institutional Review Board Process for Student Research Projects" and "Infusing Psychology Courses with Professional Level Experiences."
+She is a New York State licensed psychologist and a member of the American Psychological Association, the Society for Industrial and Organizational Psychology, the Eastern Psychological Association, the Society for Personality and Social Psychology, and the Society for the Teaching of Psychology.
+Dr. Oswald's research interests include the areas of organizational issues related to gender-based stereotyping, work roles, and selection; empathy and helping behavior; and using technology to teach psychology.
+In the past three years, Dr. Oswald has published a textbook and three research articles, and has presented several of these papers at professional conferences.
+Her book, Statistics and Research Methods: Introductory and Advanced Concepts, has been used as the required text for advanced undergraduate and graduate statistics courses.
+In 2015 at the 30th Annual Conference of the Society for Industrial and Organizational Psychology (SIOP), Dr. Oswald presented research that she completed in collaboration with an I-O graduate student, “Employee Selection: Implications of Self-promotion, Immigrant Status, and Vacancy Length.”
+At the Annual Conferences on the Teaching of Psychology (2012-2015), she presented two papers related to teaching research methods, "Development of an Institutional Review Board Process for Student Research Projects" and "Infusing Psychology Courses with Professional Level Experiences," and a paper on preparing students for future careers, “What’s Next: Preparing Students for Life Following Graduation.”
 These papers have also been published in ERIC Digests.
-Dr. Oswald is currently collaborating with graduate students to investigate the role of self-promotion and immigrant status on employment selection; and the role of leadership styles and gender of leader on employee trust and motivation.
+Dr. Oswald is currently collaborating with graduate students to investigate the role of leadership styles and gender of leader on employee trust and motivation.

 OJ Sizemore, Ph.D.